jcolla-holla/CoronaVirusTracker/README.md

 ## Existing Similar Solutions

 There are some existing sites that serve a similar function, listed below.
 However, none of the websites that I found provide a robust data interactivity capability that might be useful to a user asking questions like: "are there reported cases near my home city/state/country?".
 Nor do they provide some kind of alert mechanism for if confirmed cases are reported near their location.
 Coronavirus Tracker aims to address these two questions.
+The Johns Hopkins dashboard seems to have become the de facto global standard for people and organizations looking for data on COVID-19 on a global level.

 Existing/similar Solutions:
   * [Johns Hopkins University Coronavirus dashboard](https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6)